karthik-d/task-manager-cli-boilerplate/README.md

 #### On \*nix:

-Run the following command in your shell:
+Run the following command in your terminal:

 ```
 $ ln -s task.sh task